 Amend Schedule 22 as follows:

-National Grid Electricity Transmission (NGET) Charges to us
+National Grid Electricity Transmission (NGET) Charges

 1.43 We have an obligation under the CUSC to discuss certain requests for connection or changes in connection with NGET.
 Such requests are typically for large electrical demand or generation projects.
 Under certain circumstances, as determined by NGET, they may apply charges to assess the potential impact on the transmission system of a request or the combined effect of a number of requests and these will be included in the Connection Charge, or through a separate mechanism agreed between you and us.

 1.44 Subsequent to such assessment NGET may also require works to be undertaken on the GB Transmission System as a condition of the connection being permitted.
-In the event of NGET applying charges for these works or where they require security in respect of the works, we will reflect such costs in our charges to you.
+In the event of NGET applying charges for these works, we will reflect these charges in our charges to you.

-NGET applies a cancellation charge for these GB Transmission System works.
+1.44A Should GB Transmission System works be required, NGET may apply a cancellation charge in the event that your project is cancelled or the capacity of your project reduces.
+NGET also calculates a secured amount in respect of this cancellation charge (being a percentage of the cancellation charge, which reduces at certain trigger points).
+We may ask you for security in respect of this cancellation charge, but we will not ask you for more than the secured amount calculated by NGET.

 Wragge Lawrence Graham & Co LLP 4 February 2016